Where to find the best Philly cheesesteaks in Philadelphia

 Philadelphia has much to recommend it as a travel destination.
 It’s a very historic city, and the first port of call for most visitors is the Independence National Historic Park — which is located in the old town centre of this former US capital (Philadelphia served as the capital of the USA from 1790 to 1800, during the construction of Washington DC).

 There are several significant sites to see in the park, including Independence Hall — the colonial building where the Declaration of Independence from the British (drafted by Thomas Jefferson) was signed by the original thirteen states on July 4, 1776.
 Independence Day has been celebrated on July 4 ever since.

 The Independence National Historic Park is also where I was fortunate enough to encounter the Philly cheesesteak for the first time.

 I obtained my cheesy piece of paradise from a food van on the corner of 16th and Chestnut.
-The van bore the title: ‘Mom’s’, along with a banner proclaiming ‘Voted Best Philly Cheesesteak’.
+The van bore the title: ‘Mom’s’, along with a banner proclaiming ‘Voted Best of Philly Cheese Steaks’.
 I’m not sure when, or by whom, this accolade was bestowed on Mom, but the sandwich I received was absolutely sensational.
 I’m no aficionado in these matters obviously, but I‘d happily give this Philly cheesesteak a ’10’.
 It was magnificent!